 I was inspired to embark on this journey after reading Strands of Gold: Growing Saffron, written by Dr. Lynette Morgan and published in a prior edition of Maximum Yield USA.
 The article explained there is no one way to grow saffron indoors and that I would need to experiment to find out what method would be best for me.

 Growing Saffron in a Hydroponic Garden

-As this is my second crop, I sorted through the corms I had been storing, and chose only the ones an inch or more in size.
+As this was my second crop, I sorted through the corms I had been storing, and chose only the ones an inch or more in size.
 Anything smaller might not flower.
-I’ll plant the smaller corms outside in my plant bed to allow them to grow bigger for my 2014 cultivation.
+I’ll plant the smaller corms outside in my plant bed to allow them to grow bigger for my next cultivation.